Health

 If campers are covered by a health insurance policy provided by their parents, insurance information should be provided on our Insurance & Authorization Form in your CampInTouch account.
 Please note that the form in your camper’s online record is uniquely barcoded for your son.
 If a family chooses a self-pay option for medical care, complete the Insurance & Authorization form and indicate “self-pay” where insurance information is requested.

 Copy the front and back of your insurance card onto the Insurance & Authorization Form.
 Please do not send a separate attachment.
+If you have a separate card for prescription coverage, it may be included on the form as well.

-The form also requires a signature as it authorizes medical treatment for your son in the unlikely event that it may be required.
+The form requires a signature as it authorizes medical treatment for your son in the unlikely event that it may be required.
 The form may be faxed back to us (number on the form), scanned and emailed to mail@fallingcreek.com, or uploaded directly to your son’s CampInTouch account.

 Dining Hall & Nutrition